Moustiers-Sainte-Marie

 Moustiers-Sainte-Marie ([mustje sɛ̃t maʁi]; Mostiers Santa Maria), or simply Moustiers, is a commune in the Alpes-de-Haute-Provence department in the Provence-Alpes-Côte d'Azur region of Southeastern France.
-In 2017, it had a population of 709.
-It considered one of the "most beautiful villages of France".
+It is a member of Les Plus Beaux Villages de France (The Most Beautiful Villages of France) Association.

 Geography

 It lies at the western entrance to the Verdon Gorge (Gorges du Verdon).
 The village has been a centre of the pottery trade, especially faïence, for centuries.
 A spring flows out of the cliff and creates a waterfall in town, providing water power.

 The village was built on platform terraces a hundred or so metres up the side of a limestone cliff.
 At twilight, when the sun on a clear day strikes the south-facing cliff, a diffuse pink light glows across the village.

 The Star

 Above the town, a gold-painted star hangs on a 225m-long chain suspended between two cliffs.
 Its origin, according to a legend popularised by Provençal poet Frédéric Mistral, lies in the 10th century; the original star and chain have been replaced several times since then.
 The current star is about 50 years old.
 Ten years ago it fell after the chain snapped, and was rehung using a helicopter.